Wall Street Pummels Texas Instruments Incorporated (TXN) After Recent Earnings Report

 Raymond James gave a rating of “Outperform” to TXN, setting the target price at $220 in the report published on February 23rd of the current year.

-During the last 5 trading sessions, TXN fell by -2.79%, which changed the moving average for the period of 200-days by +49.89% in comparison to the 20-day moving average, which settled at $188.95.
-In addition, Texas Instruments Incorporated saw 13.97% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TXN rose by +2.30%, which changed the moving average for the period of 200-days by +46.71% in comparison to the 20-day moving average, which settled at $190.74.
+In addition, Texas Instruments Incorporated saw 16.59% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading